dcoles/ivle/doc/man/tour.rst

 Click "Intermediate IVLE - Subject home" (the one which does not display a semester -- implying the currently active semester).
 From here, you will see largely the same view as a student, but with more buttons.
 "Change details" allows you to modify the subject properties.
-"Enrol users" allows you to add existing IVLE users as students or tutors of the subject you are teaching (this is currently an irreversible action).
+"Administer enrolments" allows you to add existing IVLE users as students or tutors of the subject you are teaching, change the roles of existing members, and revoke members.

 Managing projects
 -----------------